 Fraud & Theft Defence Lawyer Toronto

-If you have been arrested for Property Related Offences in Toronto, Ontario contact an experienced Toronto Defence Lawyer before you speak to police!
+If you have been arrested for Property Related Offences in Toronto, Ontario contact an experienced Toronto Defence Lawyer before you speak to the police.

 A criminal conviction can negatively impact your future in many ways.
 It can be especially difficult to obtain employment when a criminal conviction is found in a background check.
 Property related offences are divided into several distinct categories and charges can be brought against you either for direct theft or indirect acts related to theft.